Amiirsalimi/my-resume-project1/README.md

 ### Google fonts
 As a resource provider for fonts.

 # Testing

 ## Responsiveness
 I used Chrome developer tools all the way through the project this helped me with making my website responsive and figuring out styling issues so that I could fix them.

 ## Compatibility
 I loaded the website hundreds of times on my macbook pro 14 inch as well as 27 inch 4K monitor to check for issues.
 On my iPhone 14 pro max.
-Additionally, I asked a friend to check on his smaller iphone 11 and macbook air.
+Additionally, I checked on a smaller iphone 11 and macbook air.

-## W3C html validator
+## Nu html validator
 I used this tool to validate my codes.
 Except for a couple of unused paragraphs left from laying out the initial structure of the website issues and missing the word content= before my keywords in the meta element, and an alt attribute for an icon in the footer, there was no other issues.

 <img src=assets/images/sc-html1.jpg>